yugr/rust-slides/materials/materials.md

     + Why you should, actually, rewrite some of it in Rust
     + Discussion about explicit SIMD in Rust
     + Reddit comments to the same post (https://codecs.multimedia.cx/2017/07/rust-not-so-great-for-codec-implementing/)
-- Reddit comments to 'Rust: Not So Great For Codec Implementing' https://www.reddit.com/r/rust/comments/6qv2s5/rust_not_so_great_for_codec_implementing/
+- Reddit comments to 'Rust: Not So Great For Codec Implementing': https://www.reddit.com/r/rust/comments/6qv2s5/rust_not_so_great_for_codec_implementing/
-- Why you should, actually, rewrite some of it in Rust https://news.ycombinator.com/item?id=14753201
+- Why you should, actually, rewrite some of it in Rust: https://news.ycombinator.com/item?id=14753201